SalamiArmy/hitagibot/README.md

 git clone https://github.com/TopBakuhatsu/hitagibot.git
 cd hitagibot
 ```
-Afterwards set your token in the config.ini
+Afterwards set your token in the config.ini.template and rename to config.ini
 ```
 token = YOUR TOKEN HERE
 ```